Gina Grad: Early life and education

 Grad grew up in Overland Park, Kansas, where she attended, and subsequently graduated from, Shawnee Mission South High School, and attended the University of Kansas.
-Gina’s father is longtime sportscaster Steve Grad, who worked for Los Angeles news radio station KNX-1070 from 2006-2016.
+Gina's father was longtime sportscaster Steve Grad, who worked for Los Angeles news radio station KNX-1070 from 2006 to 2016.

 Career

 Grad started at the now-defunct 97.1FM KLSX in November 2006 as an overnight phone screener until landing a job on the Conway and Whitman Show (later renamed The Tim Conway Jr. Show) as producer, phone screener, nightly news girl and fill-in co-host.